vkhatri/chef-ddnsupdate/README.md

 ## Non-Secure DDNS Update
 Dynamic DNS by default requires a name/security key to update DNS.
 There are times however when one disables this feature to allow updates without a DDNSSEC key.
-This feature allows one to turn off the requirement for a DDNSSEC.
+This feature allows one to turn off the requirement for DDNSSEC.

  * `default['ddnsupdate']['no_ddnssec']  # default zone access is controlled by ddnssec` (default: `false`)